earthlyskeptic/earth/README.md

 # earth
-Repository of Python scripts related to Earth's shape and physics
+Repository of Python scripts related to Earth's shape and physics.